2017 NBA MVP Odds

 On Wednesday (7/6) afternoon, Irish bookmaker Paddy Power released odds for the 2016-17 NBA MVP with Stephen Curry (+250) listed as the favorite.
 That would be a remarkable achievement considering that only three players (Larry Bird, Wilt Chamberlain, and Bill Russell) have won the MVP in three consecutive seasons.
 The following day, 5Dimes posted MVP odds for seven players.

 With Kevin Durant joining the Golden State Warriors, Russell Westbrook is now front and center as the face of the Oklahoma City Thunder.
-Based on his past performance with Durant out of the lineup, it’s safe to assume that Westbrook will post an impressive stat line this season..
+Based on his past performance with Durant out of the lineup, it was always safe to assume that Westbrook would post an impressive stat line this season.

 The table below displays Westbrook’s statistics with and without Kevin Durant in the lineup entering the 2016-17 season.

-Last season Westbrook nearly averaged a triple-double with 23.5 points, 10.4 assists and 7.8 rebounds per game.
-It’s safe to assume that his scoring should increase dramatically now that he doesn’t have to share the ball with Durant, which explains why Westbrook opened with the second-best odds of winning the MVP Award.
+Last season Westbrook nearly averaged a triple-double with 23.5 points, 10.4 assists and 7.8 rebounds per game, and oddsmakers safely assumed that his usage rate and output would increase dramatically without Durant in the fold.
+That explained why Westbrook opened with the second-best odds of winning the MVP Award.

 It’s also worth noting that after Westbrook signed his extension with the Thunder, his odds of winning the MVP Award improved from +410 to +340 at 5Dimes.
 Similarly, his odds of winning the scoring title jumped from +150 to +105.
 This movement caused Westbrook to leapfrog Curry as the favorite to win the MVP Award.

-The table below compares the latest MVP odds at 5Dimes and Paddy Power.
+The table below compares the latest MVP odds at 5Dimes, Bovada, and Paddy Power.
 We will update this table as new information becomes available.

 |Player||5Dimes (4/10)||Bookmaker (4/4)||BetOnline (3/23)||BetOnline (2/28)||BetOnline (2/14)||Paddy Power (2/6)||Paddy Power (1/11)||Bovada (1/5)||Paddy Power (12/20)||Paddy Power (11/29)||Paddy Power (11/9)||5Dimes (10/26)||5Dimes (10/11)||5Dimes (8/17)||5Dimes (7/7)||Paddy Power (7/6)|